Multi-tenant design and reflections on Ameba Platform

 StringEquals Condition

-Although ABAC can control most AWS services, there are some services that cannot be controlled with Resource Tags.
-In such cases, you will need to handle them individually with the corresponding Condition.
+While ABAC can control most AWS services, there are some services that cannot be controlled with Resource Tags.
+In such cases, you will need to handle them individually using the corresponding Condition.

 For example, the following services and APIs: